bjhess/what-i-learned/rails_3_way/c05-working_with_active_record.md

       attr_readonly :social_security_number
     end

-Optimistic locking is a startegy for apps where collisions should be infrequent.
+Optimistic locking is a strategy for apps where collisions should be infrequent.
 Add `lock_version` column to a given table to make use of it.
 An `ActiveRecord::StaleObjectError` will be raised if a conflict is detected.
 [143]

 Pessimistic Locking can basically be described with this code: